DanielTal87/DoToList/README.md

 The application is a project in JAVA EE course at Holon Institute of Technology (HIT)

 ##
+The Web Application allows:
-Web application that allows the private end user to manage his personal todo list The web application should allow new users to register/login and logout.
+> the private end user to manage his personal todo list
+> new users to register/login and logout
-In addition, it should allow its users to add//delete/update todo list items as well as to get a complete list of all todo list items.
+> the users to add//delete/update todo list items as well as to get a complete list of all todo list items

-The web application should implement the MVC architecture (as explained in class)
+The web application implement the MVC architecture

 ### Writen by: